Dash cams are popular nowadays and can be helpful if you need to make a car insurance claim.

 UK law states your dash cam shouldn’t sit more than 40mm into the area your windscreen wipers cover.

-Your dash cam mustn’t block your view when you install it either.
-If your dash cam blocks your vision or distracts you, and you’re involved in an incident, insurers could count it as your fault.
+Your dash cam can't block your view when you install it either.
+If your dash cam blocks your vision or distracts you, and you’re involved in an incident, insurers could put you at fault.

 How to fit a dash cam